qingwang237/IMG2ASCII/README.rst

 each row in the 'data' can be considered one row of pixels of the converted image.

-The three major components of building this service are:
+The three major components for building this service are:

-**Flask**    The micro web framework
+**Flask**    The micro web framework, mature and perfect for "micro services"

-**Pillow**   The Python image library
+**Pillow**   The Python image library, very mature and the go-to choice for common image processing tasks

-**Numpy**    The Python numerical library
+**Numpy**    The Python numerical library, very mature and most powerful

 There are no other dependencies for this service.
+However, for testing and demostration, the following tools are chosen:

+**Flask-testing**    Nice Flask testing extensions and make testing easier

+**Requests**  Very mature Python HTTP library and easy to use

 Project Files
 =============